nagasudhirpulla/taming_python/blog/skills/oauth_intro.md

 	* Device Authorization Flow
 	* Resource Owner Password Flow

+## OAuth 2.0 implementation
+### OAuth 2.0 Server
+* Keycloak is an open-source Identity and Access Management (IAM) solution by RedHat that can be used as

 ### References
 * Terminology in OAuth 2.0 - https://identityserver4.readthedocs.io/en/latest/intro/terminology.html
 * Overview of different OAuth 2.0 flows - https://auth0.com/docs/get-started/authentication-and-authorization-flow